curry-language/curry-info-system/specifications/ServerProtocol.md

 ### Example

-* RequestTypeInformation text 0 json 3.0.0 JSON.Data JValue constructors    - Returns the list of constructors for the type 'JValue' using text as output format.
-The information is only looked up, not generated if it is missing.
+* `RequestTypeInformation text 0 json 3.0.0 JSON.Data JValue constructors`

+  Returns the list of constructors for the type `JValue` using text as output format.
+The information is only looked up but not generated if it is missing.

 ## RequestClassInformation *outform* *force* *pkg* *vsn* *mod* *class* *[reqs]*